SmileiPIC/Smilei/doc/Sphinx/namelist.rst

     :default: 0.

-    The angle of the polarization ellipse relative to the simulation plane, in radians.
+    The angle of the polarization ellipse major axis relative to the X-Y plane, in radians.

   .. py:data:: ellipticity